Worship and Music

 Our organ, with more than 1,000 pipes, was built by Dobson Pipe Organ Builders, Ltd., of Lake City, Iowa.
 Installed in 2015, its curving casework of American white oak stands in contrast with the darker, angular church walls.
 Visually and aurally beautiful, Op.
 94 was honored in the 2016 International Awards Program for Religious Art & Architecture, sponsored by the Interfaith Fo…

-Music at St. Dunstan's contributes to the music ministry by offering three or four public concerts each year.
+St. Dunstan's concert series and public offerings of musical programming contribute to the music ministry by offering three or four public concerts each year.
 These often feature our director of music and visiting artists on the Dobson organ, sometimes playing with musicians with other instruments, and choral groups.
-These concerts expand the church's liturgical repertoire and encourage the next generation of organists and othe…
+These concerts expand the church's liturgical repertoire and en…

 Read More »